goncalossilva/code2gist/README.md

 # code2gist

-This library parses text and looks for this pattern:
+This library looks for code blocks in your text and uploads them to http://gist.github.com.
+Then, it can either give you the link to it or replace your code blocks inline for their respective gist.github.com links.

+The code must follow this pattern:

     ```filename.extension
     some code
     ```

-It uploads all matches to http://gist.github.com and returns the link to it.
 The filename and extension are optional — it'll assume it's an untitled plain text file if you don't specify what it is.

 ## Usage